About Explore the British Library

 Explore the British Library allows you to search both the British Library's website and the Library's collections.
 You can also order many collection items.

-Explore the British Library searches nearly 57 million items:
+Explore the British Library searches circa 70 million items:

 - Circa 14 million records for the Library's holdings of books, journals, newspapers, conferences, maps, scores etc.

 - Thousands of records for British Library web pages